Message from Executive Director

 Nicole M. Barnes

 Nicole Barnes has served as the Executive Director of Jericho Road Episcopal Housing Initiative since March 2012.
 As Executive Director she leads operations and the organization’s major program areas.
 Ms. Barnes has over twenty-two years of experience as a leader in development, specifically, working to address the needs of public and affordable urban housing.
 Before joining Jericho Road, Ms. Barnes served as Local Area Director of the Builders of Hope (BOH) New Orleans office where she oversaw organizational operations.
-Prior to her term at BOH, she served at the Housing Authority of New Orleans (HANO) for seventeen years.
-During her tenure HANO, she held various leadership positions, including: Vice President of Homeownership Programs, Executive Director of the HANO Resident Loan Corporation, Director for Resident Economic Development Initiatives and HOPE VI Community Supportive Services Program (CSS) Director.
+Prior to BOH, she served at the Housing Authority of New Orleans (HANO) for seventeen years.
+During her tenure HANO, she held various leadership roles, including: Vice President of Homeownership Programs, Executive Director of the HANO Resident Loan Corporation, Director for Resident Economic Development Initiatives and HOPE VI Community Supportive Services Program (CSS) Director.

 Ms. Barnes serves as Vice Chair for the Board of Governors for the Greater New Orleans Housing Alliance (GNOHA).
 She is graduate of Xavier University of Louisiana, and holds a Master’s of Public Administration from Southern University of Baton Rouge.
 Ms. Barnes’ passion for this work comes from her deep love and commitment to the disadvantaged and underrepresented community in New Orleans.